monzo/docs/source/index.md

 > To install `httpie` on OS X run `brew install httpie`

-The Mondo API is designed to be a predictable and intuitive interface for interacting with users' accounts.
+The Monzo API is designed to be a predictable and intuitive interface for interacting with users' accounts.
 We offer both a REST API and webhooks.

 Our developers' community in Slack is the place to get help with our API, discuss ideas, and show off what you build.
 Hit the button to join:

 <script async defer src="https://devslack.getmondo.co.uk/slackin.js"></script>

 <aside class="notice">
-The Mondo API is under active development.
+The Monzo API is under active development.
 Breaking changes should be expected.
 </aside>